 - Web applications will no longer be available for scanning or reporting using WAS

-- Scan results will remain in your account
+- Scan results are removed from your account

 - Related schedules will be deactivated at the next scan launch

 - You'll have the option to remove the applications completely from your subscription if you select the Remove from WAS option (in the delete web app workflow)

 Choose "Remove from my subscription" if you want to remove the selected web application(s) from all modules in your subscription.
 Learn more